ptrk01/BitcoinBalanceCheck/README.md

 **What is the script about?**

 The script allows to check the Bitcoin balance of one or more addresses at a specific time.
 It let you check the current balance or the balance at one time in the past.
+The script uses the API from blockcypher.com.

 **How it works?**